 Manuel·

-The best AI dubbing tools right now, starting with the best free option: SpeakSwap (free, 140+ languages, voice cloning), Rask AI (enterprise-grade with lip sync, $60+/mo), and ElevenLabs (best voice quality, 32 languages).
+The best AI dubbing tools right now, starting with the strongest no-subscription option: SpeakSwap (free, 140+ languages, voice cloning), Rask AI (enterprise-grade with lip sync, $60+/mo), and ElevenLabs (best voice quality, 32 languages).
 I tested 8 tools by dubbing the same 5-minute video into Spanish, Japanese, and Hindi.
 Here's how they compare on price, quality, and features.

 How We Tested These Tools